Everything PR News

 What Sophisticated Operators Are Doing

-For medical operators positioned to potentially come within Schedule III scope:
+For medical operators within Schedule III scope:

 • Engaging tax counsel to model 280E implications under various scenarios

-• Preparing communications playbooks for multiple outcomes
+• Preparing communications playbooks for the broader-rescheduling outcome from the DEA hearing

 • Building communications infrastructure for FDA pathway development